CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

     - SUCCESS
 ```

-##SLANG Best Practices
+##CloudSlang Best Practices
-The following is a list of best practices for authoring SLANG files.
-Many of these best practices are checked when using the [SLANG Verifier](#/docs#slang-verifier).
+The following is a list of best practices for authoring CloudSlang files.
+Many of these best practices are checked when using the [CloudSlang Verifier](#/docs#cloudslang-verifier).

 -	The namespace for a file matches the suffix of the file path in which the file resides.
-    Example: The send\_mail operation is found in the _slang-content/org/openscore/slang/base_ folder.
-It uses the namespace _org.openscore.slang.base.mail_.
+    Example: The send\_mail operation is found in the **cloudslang-content/io/cloudslang/cloudslangs/base** folder.
+It uses the namespace `io.cloudslang.cloudslang.base.mail`.
 - Namespaces should be comprised of only lowercase alphanumeric characters (a-z and 0-9), underscores (_), periods(.) and hyphens (-).
 -	A flow or operation has the same name as the file it is in.
 -	Each file has one flow or one operation.